In the history of human development, oral language—conversation, poetry,

 the same time be strengthened by tales with great meaning.

-Joan Almon was a Waldorf early childhood educator for nearly thirty years
+Joan Almon was a Waldorf early childhood educator in the USA for nearly thirty years

 and then co-founded the Alliance for Childhood to advocate for the needs of